 Carey is a very small village located in the state of Ohio.
 With a population of 3,506 people and just one neighborhood, Carey is the 341st largest community in Ohio.
-Carey has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Carey was built prior to World War II, making it one of the older and more historic villages in the country.

-Carey is a blue-collar town, with 36.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Carey, you'll notice that it is more blue-collar than most other communities in America.
+36.02% of Carey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Carey is a village of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Carey who work in sales jobs (9.80%), management occupations (8.47%), and teaching (7.48%).

 Also of interest is that Carey has more people living here who work in computers and math than 95% of the places in the US.